 Send Reminder allows you to send a short email to the respondent to remind them that they've started but did not complete the form.
 The password for their saved response remains as they originally set it.

 You can customize the text of this email to suit your individual needs.

 Reset Password allows the respondent to receive an email to create a new password.

 Reopen for Editing

 The Reopen feature appears in two places on FormAssembly.
-When a response is marked as incomplete but was not saved by the respondent, the Reopen for editing option appears in the toolbar for that incomplete response.
+When a response is marked as incomplete but was not saved by the respondent, the reopen option appears in the toolbar for that incomplete response.

 Reopen for editing also appears in the toolbar for completed responses.
 This can be useful when the form has changed and you would like previous respondents to update their responses.

 Reopen for editing allows you, as the form owner, to send a new password to a respondent who has not completed a response, even if the save and resume option is not enabled for a particular form.

 In order for this to be effective, you must either collect the respondent's email address on the form or have another way of acquiring it.
 You can modify the text of this message to suit your individual needs, but take care not to change the password reset link or remove it.